 '''

 CREATE-VIEW - Create a database view.
 Function

 '''

-create-view name &key as column-list with-check-option database => column-list A list.
+create-view name &key as column-list with-check-option database => database A database object which defaults to default-database.

 ''' name The name of the view as a string, symbol or SQL expression.

 A symbolic SQL query expression.